-- (d) Determination of taxable income of a combined group apportionable to this state. - (1) The taxable income apportionable to Rhode Island of each combined group shall be the product of: - (i) the adjusted taxable income of the combined group, determined under this regulation, and - (ii) the apportionment percentage, including in the numerator the total sales (receipts) associated with the combined group's business in Rhode Island, and including in the denominator the total sales (receipts) of all members of the combined group, which total sales (receipts) are associated with the combined group's business wherever located. - (2) The combined return uses the income, losses, and factors of all members included on the combined return to more accurately determine the taxable income of those entities that have corporate income tax nexus with Rhode Island.60 - (3) The principles set forth in the Treasury regulations promulgated under Section 1502 of the Internal Revenue Code, including the principles relating to deferrals, eliminations, and exclusions, shall apply to the extent consistent with the Rhode Island combined group membership and combined unitary reporting principles. - (e) Pass-through entities.
+- (d) Determination of taxpayer's share of the taxable income of a combined group apportionable to this state. - (1) The taxpayer member's share of the taxable income apportionable to Rhode Island of each combined group of which it is a member shall be the product of: - (i) the adjusted taxable income of the combined group, determined under this regulation, and - (ii) the taxpayer member's apportionment percentage, including in the numerator the taxpayer's total sales (receipts) associated with the combined group's business in Rhode Island, and including in the denominator the total sales (receipts) of all members of the combined group, including the taxpayer member, which total sales (receipts) are associated with the combined group's business wherever located. - (2) The combined return uses the income, losses, and factors of all members included on the combined return to more accurately determine the taxable income of those entities actually doing business in Rhode Island. - (e) Pass-through entities.

 A combined group member's numerator and denominator for purposes of the sales factor includes the apportionment factors (gross receipts) of pass-through entities owned directly or indirectly by the member, in proportion to the combined group member's distributive share of the pass-through entity's net income or loss included in the combined group's income.
-However, a combined group member's sales factor shall not include apportionment factors of a real estate investment trust, regulated investment company, real estate mortgage investment conduit, or financial asset securitization investment trust.
+However, a combined group member's sales factor may shall not include apportionment factors of a real estate investment trust, regulated investment company, real estate mortgage investment conduit, or financial asset securitization investment trust.

-60 Barclay's Bank, PLC v.
+&lt;sup>60 Barclay's Bank, PLC v.
 Franchise Tax Board, 512 U.S. 298 (1994).